Our weekly production challenges are a great way to exercise your creativity and find inspiration in the studio!

 We host weekly production challenges on our Discord server to help producers break out of creative ruts and find inspiration in the studio!
 (Oh, and you can win production packs as well!)

-For week one, we asked all of our challengers to create a buildup and drop using the Junkies preset from our free Vital preset pack called Apostle!
-(Free Download)
+For week two, we asked all of our challengers to create a buildup and drop using a Melodic Loop from our pack Virtual for Serum!

-Here’s the preset that our competitors started with, though they were free to modify the patch as needed as well as use other samples and presets in their entries as well.
+Here’s the sample that our competitors started with, though they were free to modify and transform the sample as needed as well as use other samples and presets in their entries as well.